Nadeau-Innovations/site/content/authors/admin/_index.md

   url: https://www.halodi.com

 # Short bio (displayed in user profile at end of posts)
-bio: Nicholas Nadeau is the project director at [Halodi Robotics](https://www.halodi.com/), leading their mission of bringing safe and capable humanoid robots to everyone.
+bio: Nicholas Nadeau is the CTO at [Halodi Robotics](https://www.halodi.com/), leading their mission of bringing safe and capable humanoid robots to everyone.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons